taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 # TODO 5 Part 2

-Now, write code in `update()` that animates the buildings so that they move towards Halle:
+Now, write code in `update` that animates the buildings so that they move towards Halle.
+Our `buildings` Array contains the building objects that we want to move.
 - How can you move all of the buildings in the buildings array?
 - Use the technique we applied to `tree` to make the buildings continually appear after they exit the screen as Halle walks.